๐Ÿ†Intro to English Grammar

 2. Which two adjective categories are both subjective and appear early in the sequence?
 How do they differ?

 3. Why does "beautiful old Italian leather racing gloves" sound natural, but "leather Italian old beautiful racing gloves" sound wrong?
-Identify which rule each adjective violates in the incorrect version.
+Identify which category each adjective belongs to and explain what the incorrect version violates.

-4. Compare and contrast material and purpose adjectives.
+4. Compare material and purpose adjectives.
 Why do both appear closest to the noun, and which one comes last?

-5. If an FRQ asks you to correct the phrase "the wooden large ancient chest," how would you reorder the adjectives, and what principle would you cite in your explanation?
+5. If you needed to correct the phrase "the wooden large ancient chest," how would you reorder the adjectives, and what principle would you cite?